Battle of Gela (1943): 10 July

+As the Rangers landed, they were immediately taken under fire from the Italian pillboxes and coastal batteries.
 The Rangers attacked the town of Gela hoping to capture the Gela pier for offloading the LSTs.
 Italian defenders destroyed the masonry pier with demolition charges at 02:40; but the Rangers captured the town by 08:00 with three 8 cm FK M. 5 artillery pieces and 200 prisoners of the XVIII Coastal Brigade defenders.
 The 429th Coastal Battalion had lost 194 men killed or wounded, 45% of its force.
 The 1st Infantry Division hoped to capture the Ponte Olivo Airfield within 24 hours of landing.
 The 26th Regiment was prepared to assist the Rangers in capturing Gela; but, when that proved unnecessary, began moving inland to take the high ground west of Ponte Olivo.
 The 16th Regiment intended to join the 505th airborne regiment assumed to be in control of the Piano Lupo highland east of Ponte Olivo.
 There they planned to defend against attacks from Niscemi and prepare for a coordinated attack with the 26th Regiment against Ponte Olivo.
 The 16th Regiment encountered heavy resistance from the machine gun nests at the east end of their landing beach; and XVIII Coastal Brigade artillery and mortars were targeting the beach as LCIs began landing support troops east of the Gela River at 04:30.